 A photo booth can be a really fun way to provide a platform for guests to capture memories at parties or events.
 This past New Years Eve I decided to construct one at a friend’s masquerade party using some curtains, some paper and a few of our remaining holiday decorations.

-I strung up our Meri Meri Pop diamond boxes and Meri Meri Pinwheels (both regular $22.95, currently on sale for 50%) using our Knot and Bow Cotton twine ($9.95) to create some 3-dimensional details in the foreground and used the gold string that came with the diamond boxes with long strips of some of our metallic papers to create a garland for the backdrop.
+I strung up our Meri Meri Pop diamond boxes and Meri Meri Pinwheels ($22.95) using our Knot and Bow Cotton twine ($9.95) to create some 3-dimensional details in the foreground and used the gold string that came with the diamond boxes with long strips of some of our metallic papers to create a garland for the backdrop.
 The strips were cut from our Metal Momi and Metal Midare papers which are very sturdy and luminous and looked great with their varying textures.

 Photo Credit Evan Davis